The National Amateur Gun Dog Championship

 A Short History

-There were two major bumps in the road confronted immediately.
-First, the AKC was quite reluctant to grant us another championship for this event in the light that we already had an amateur championship being awarded at our NFT in the fall.
-Through the research, discussions and discovery by our AKC representative it was discovered that the amateur event at our NFT was actually granted to us under the name National Amateur Championship.
-Considering this, AKC was able to grant us another championship entitled National Amateur Gun Dog Championship.
-It was then decided by the GSPCA Board to include the words “Horseback Handling Prohibited” in the running rules.
+First, because we already had an amateur championship that would be awarded at our NFT in the fall, the AKC was reluctant to grant us another championship event.
+Research and discussions revealed that the amateur event at our NFT was granted under the name National Amateur Championship.
+Considering this, AKC granted us another championship entitled National Amateur Gun Dog Championship.
+Our Board then decided to include the words “Horseback Handling Prohibited” in the running rules for this new event.

 Secondly, our Constitution and by-laws limited us to one amateur championship per year; so, a membership vote was held to elicit input regarding revisions to those documents.
 Voting results revealed that a majority of members were in favor of adding this event.

 As a result, the first GSPCA National Amateur Gun Dog Championship was held in Portage, Wisconsin in May of 2005.